MooersLab/pymolsnips/README.md

 The source code is also available.
 *Geany* has a plugin manager, and it is very easy to configure.

 Make sure that the `.pml` filetype is defined as `PyMOL=*.pml;` by going to `Tools --> Configuration files --> filetype_extensions.conf`.
+You'll also need to add PyMOL as a group in that same file configuration.
+It should read `#~ None=PyMOL` under Groups.

+![](https://github.com/marevebro/pymolsnips/blob/master/gifs/geanyFiletypeConfig1st.gif)

 In addition, you need to edit the keybinding preferences **Move cursor in snippet** for under `Edit --> Preferences --> Keybindings` because it is blank by default.
+I used **Tab**.
+Press <enter> and then press "Allow" when the override window pops up.
 Without making this edit, you will not be able to advance to the second and later tab stops.
-I used **<Cntrl>Shift_L**, that is the left control and left shift.

 The snippets for all languages are stored in groups in single file `~/.config/geany/snippets.conf`.
 The snippets in this file can be edited by using the pulldown `Tools --> Configuration files --> snippets.conf`, but it might be easier to use a text editor.
-You'll need to add PyMOL as a filetype in the same filetype_extensions.conf.
-Under '[Groups] it should read #~ None=PyMOL
-![](https://github.com/marevebro/pymolsnips/blob/master/gifs/geanyFiletypeConfig1st.gif)

 Copy and paste the contents of the above `geanypymolsnippets.conf` file into the snippets.conf file.
-Make sure that there is only one section with the heading `[PyMOL]`.
+Make sure that there is only one section with the heading `[pymol]`.
+This heading is case sensitive.

 The snippets are invoked with a tab trigger.
 The snippets have tab stops, but there is no support for the mirroring of tab stops.
 Enter `lsSnips` to get a list of the current PyMOL snippet tab triggers.

-A to be developed pml language file is needed to enable syntax highlighting of pml files.
+A to-be-developed pml language file is needed to enable syntax highlighting of pml files.

 <A href=#FASTLINKS2>Return to list of editors above.</A>